The role of the BSA Quality Co-ordinator

 The Quality Co-ordinator liaises with the lead Clinicians to ensure analysis of individual staff performance measures.
 Such information is confidential within the respective professional group(s).

-The Quality Co-ordinator liaises with the Charge MRT to:
+The Quality Co-ordinator liaises with the Charge MIT to:

 - review MQA data to monitor effective operation of the screening process